What does egg donation involve?

 What happens during stimulation and egg collection?

-The protocol for each donor stimulation treatment is individually planned by our Senior Medical Consultant, Professor Orvieto.
-Prof Orvieto monitors all results for each donor and manages each step of the donors treatment, planning the most appropriate date for the egg collection.
+The protocol for each donor stimulation treatment is individually planned by a senior fertility consultant.
+They monitor all results for each donor, planning the most appropriate date for the egg collection.

 The donation cycle begins